unreal-invent/documents/chippercall/privacy-policy/README.md

 **1. RECORD_AUDIO**

-Allows The Application to use device microphone for call conversations initiated from the application.
+Allows The Application use device microphone for call conversations initiated from the application.